 The adjacency matrix is assumed to follow a variant of the Planted Partition/Stochastic Block Model \cite{HOLLAND1983109,CondonKarp:01}, which allows for partial observations.
 This data model is defined as follows \cite{Chen:2014:CPO:2627435.2670322}.

 \begin{data model} The graph consists of $N$ nodes partitioned into $r$ clusters.
 Any two nodes within a cluster are connected with probability $p$, and two nodes belonging to different clusters are connected with probability $q$.
 Any given edge is observed with probability $\obsprob$.
-Given an adjacency matrix $\bA$, the decomposition into the low rank $\bL$ and sparse $\bS$ matrices takes the form $\bA = \bL + \bS$.
-The matrix $\bL$ captures the connectivity of the nodes within a cluster and has no inter-cluster edges, while $\bS$ indicates the missing intra-cluster and extra inter-cluster edges. \end{data model}
+Given an adjacency matrix $\bA$, the decomposition into the symmetric low rank $\bL$ and sparse $\bS$ matrices takes the form $\bA \!=\! \bL + \bS$.
+Matrix $\bL$ captures the connectivity of nodes within a cluster and has no inter-cluster edges, while $\bS$ indicates missing intra-cluster and extra inter-cluster edges. \end{data model}

 We note that for an adjacency matrix $\bA$ with ideal cluster structure, i.e., where $p=1, q=0$, and $\obsprob = 1$, we have $\bL=\bA$ and $\bS=\bzero$.
-In the implementation of the algorithm, the diagonal elements of $\bA$ are always fully observed and set to all ones for convenience.
+The diagonal elements of $\bA$ are assumed to be fully observed and set to all ones for convenience.